mahmoud-elshahat/WeatherAndroidApp/README.md

 # Weather Android App
-A simple app that hits "https://openweathermap.org" API and show a current weather details for specific cities, that user entered or get a forecast ( 5 dday 3 hours ) for current city by enable locationn access
+A simple app that hits "https://openweathermap.org" API and show a current weather details for specific cities, that user entered or get a forecast ( 5 days 3 hours ) for current city by enable locationn access

 ### Demo
 <table>